theopn/dotfiles/README.md

 #### Polybar

-Two configuration, they are both semi-transparent with utilizing very similar modules, but one is more simplified with just one bar and the other has the top and bottom bars.
+Two configurations, they are both semi-transparent utilizing very similar modules, but one is more simplified with just one bar and the other has the top and bottom bars.

 #### Sway

 Wayland will be the norm one day, but today is not that day.
-Wayland is just too buggy for me to use everyday.
+Wayland is just too buggy for me to use every day.
 My Sway setup is almost a copy of the i3 setup.

 - Clipman & wl-clipboard: Wayland clipboard utility (wl-clipboard) and terminal command-line clipboard history manager (clipman).
 - fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).